LLNL/lbann/docs/building_lbann.rst

       package names prepended with a dash, e.g.: :bash:`ml -intel`.
 To unload all currently loaded modules, use :bash:`ml purge`.

-3. Optionally, setup your spack environment to take advantages of locally installed tools.
+3. Optionally, setup your spack environment to take advantage of locally installed tools.
 Note that unless your spack environment is explicitly told about tools such as cmake, python, mpi, etc. it will install everything that LBANN and all of its dependencies